Barracuda10/GTANoRandoms/README.md

 <ul>
   <li>Always keep MatchingSwitch ON while still in the session.
 Because turn it off sometimes can cause randoms to join.</li>
   <li>Turn MatchingSwitch OFF before hosting a job or heist that require to launch session.</li>
   <li>If can not enable system firewall, Use Mode 2 instead.
-If using Mode 2, It may require run as administrator.<br>
+Mode 2 may require run as administrator.<br>
     <details>
       <summary>See how to run as administrator</summary>
       <br>